kivy/kivy/doc/sources/guide/environment.rst

 ----------

 KIVY_EVENTLOOP
-    Whether to use an async or synchronous event loop.
+    Which async library should be used when the app is run in an asynchronous manner.
 See :mod:`kivy.app` for example usage.

-    ``'sync'``: When the app is run normally in a synchronous manner.
+    ``'asyncio'``: When the app is run in an asynchronous manner and the standard library asyncio package should be used.
 The default if not set.
-    ``'asyncio'``: When the app is run in an asynchronous manner and the standard library asyncio package should be used.
     ``'trio'``: When the app is run in an asynchronous manner and the `trio` package should be used.